wangshan/wangshan.github.io/_posts/2015-3-29-how-to-set-up-askbot-as-your-question-and-answer-site.md

-**NOTE: this assumes you can access PyPI using your own user**
+---
+layout: post
+title: How To Set Up Askbot As Your Q&A Site
+---

 Askbot is a Django so you'll need python.
 If you want to build your own python, make sure configure it with ssl support.
 In my case I tried to build python 2.7.8 with ssl support, configure --with-ssl doesn't work, so I have to hack setup.py to include ssl support, just make sure the include and libs directory are correctly listed.

-## Install Askbot
+### Install Askbot

 Assuming your python is installed in directory ~/python/2.7.8

-First, I needed to install pip, setuptools and virtualenv
+First, I needed to install pip, setuptools and virtualenv (**NOTE: this assumes you can access PyPI using your own user**)

 ```
 PYTHON=~/python/2.7.8/bin/python